Skip to contents

 interactive=TRUE, verbose=TRUE)

-overviewperIndividualQC depicts overview plots of quality control failures and the intersection of quality control failures with ancestry exclusion.
+overviewperIndividualQC depicts overview plots of quality control failures and the intersection of quality control failures.

 overview_individuals <- overviewPerIndividualQC(fail_individuals,